rodu/haue/README.md

 ## Running the Ahue App

-To run the app, from the project root, run:
+To run the app, open a new terminal window and from the project root run:

 `npm start`

 This will start the build provided out of the box with the Aurelia-CLI.
 Once completed, the app will be available at [http://localhost:9000](http://localhost:9000).

+**You need to be running the emulator and click the Start button before you can browse the app.**

 ## Generating jsHue Documentation

-The app uses the [JSHue library](https://github.com/blargoner/jshue).
+The app uses the [jsHue library](https://github.com/blargoner/jshue).
 There is nothing to install in relation to this, but if you want to generate the documentation for the library follow these steps.

 1. Build the documentation with: `npm run docs:build`
 2. Serve the documentation with: `npm run docs:serve`